 - Hold an open meeting.
 If you can get some publicity going but cannot find a good place to do a public demonstration launch to draw initial interest, then try holding a public meeting at a community facility (library or civic center meeting room, or school) to attract people who might be interested in starting a rocket club.
 Have lots of “show and tell” rocket stuff at the meeting to make it interesting for those who may choose to attend.

-You must have at least two (2) NAR members to charter an NAR Section and five (5) to renew the charter once the section has been chartered for two or more years.
-At least one must be a Senior (adult) member.
+You must have at least two (2) NAR Members to charter an NAR Section and five (5) to renew the charter once the Section has been active for two or more years.
+At least one member must be a Senior (adult) member.
 This Senior Member is invaluable in assisting a club through the maze of legalities and local government contacts during its operation, as well as dealing with merchants, a bank, and other officials.
-Your club may choose to accept “associate” members who are not NAR members, these members cannot officially belong to your Section, and they gain no insurance benefits through your club.
+Your club may choose to accept “associate” members who are not NAR members, but these members cannot officially belong to your Section and they gain no insurance benefits through your club.

-Please note that due to the mechanics of our insurance policy, all insurance expries on April 4th with a new policy effective imediately to all active sections.
-Land owner copies are also reissued automatically to all active Sections.
+Please note that due to the mechanics of our insurance policy, all insurance certificates expire on April 4th with a new policy becoming effective immediately and issued to all active Sections.
+Landowner copies are also reissued automatically to all active Sections.
 Section Charters also expire at the beginning of April so the Section renewal process typically starts mid-February and is handled online.
 Reminders are sent to all Section Contacts via the email address on record.

-Once you have enough people interested in forming a club, you must hold an organizational meeting.
-See the “Administration” page for details on how to do this.
+Once you have enough people interested in forming a Section, you must hold an organizational meeting.
+See the “Management” page for details on how to do this.
 This meeting will be the formal kickoff for your NAR Section.
-Here you will put up a formal structure for the club and write its bylaws, the rules for conducting club operations and business.
+Here you will put up a formal structure for the club and write its By-Laws — the rules for conducting club operations and business.
 You should publicize this organizational meeting, using the same methods described above.
-If you used posters, flyers, or a demonstration launch prior to forming the club, you may have already advertised this meeting.
+If you used posters, flyers, or a demonstration launch prior to forming the Section, you may have already advertised this meeting.
 If not, it’s time to put up the posters and print up the flyers telling everyone about your meeting.

 If your publicity methods got the names and addresses of rocketeers in your area, touch base with these folks.
 Give them a call, see if they’re still interested — shoot the breeze about rockets, and remind them of the meeting.
 You can also get ideas about your club from those interested before the meeting as well.
 If you only have an address and can’t find a phone number in the book, try a mailing.
 A postcard with the date, time, and place of the meeting, plus a person and phone number to contact will work well.
 It’s also cheaper than a letter.